Editor’s Note: This post has been updated with new tools and content to help you in your spying and crushing efforts. 😉

 And the cool part, you can even decide on what time of day you want the screenshots to be taken.

-What does that matter you may ask?
+What does that matter, you ask?
 Great question.

 I haven’t figured that out yet, but it’s cool.